-Year after year, hordes of students aspire to get into a graduate management programs namely MBA.
+Year after year, hordes of students aspire to get into a graduate management program namely MBA.
 However, one question that infests online forums is-How to prepare for GMAT?
 (We have a solution for that too- Be a GMAT Ninja: Free Short Course

 This is owed to the fact that the GMAT entrance exam serves as a gatekeeper to get into a Business program.
 However, many have attempted to cross this bridge but have often failed.
 One of the main causes for this is that aspirants find it difficult to balance GMAT preparation along with their job/ college.
 They inevitably lose out on one while focussing on the other.
 Now if you are one of these hopefuls, don’t worry!
 I shall give you a few tips on how to prepare for GMAT.
 Who knows maybe you’ll stay sane through the ordeal after all.
 Sounds good eh?
 Now let’s go…

 Quantity v Quality

 Apart from ‘How to prepare for GMAT?’ the one question that seems to be looming on everyone’s mind, ’How much time should you set aside to prepare for GMAT?’.
 I don’t think you’re going to like the answer to this question.
 According to data collected from January to December 2014 from more than 4,271 GMAT takers, it was inferred that 56% of test takers spend at least 51 hours prepping for an exam.
 This should not come as a surprise since it has been statistically proven that: those who score higher tend to study for more number of hours.